Obama, Putin say Syria violence must end, no plan agreed

 The talks came as Syrian security forces pounded opposition areas across the country.
 Intense artillery fire was reported in Douma, a town 15 km (9 miles) outside the Syrian capital that for weeks has been under the partial control of rebels who have joined the revolt against Assad.

-U.S. and Russian officials described the meeting here as positive and business-like but the demeanour of both leaders was cool and detached.
+U.S. and Russian officials described the meeting here as positive and business-like but the demeanor of both leaders was cool and detached.

 It was a personal dynamic that contrasted sharply with the chumminess that Putin and Obama's predecessor, George W. Bush - dubbed "The George and Vladimir Show" by the media - used to show in their meetings.